bdoganay92/test/README.md

 # About this repository

-This repository contains code implementing CountSMART methodology (the `code` folder), simulation studies examining the validity of the approach (the `output` folder), and examples of how to apply CountSMART methodology to planning SMARTs with longitudinal count outcomes with EZ (the `examples` folder).
+This repository contains code implementing CountSMART methodology (the `code` folder) and simulation studies examining the validity of the approach (the `output` folder).

 ## 1. The `code` folder